 If you’ve come across carpet beetles in your home, it’s easy to see how they may be mistaken for bed bugs.
 Because both of these insects are so tiny, it can be difficult to identify them from each other unless you know how they differ.
 Their similar size and appearance have led many people to panic at the thought of having bed bugs when they really only have carpet beetles.
 Carpet beetles do not pose the same threat as bed bugs, which is why it’s important to learn how to differentiate carpet beetles from bed bugs.

-To learn which of these two insects you’re dealing with in your Murfreesboro TN home or business, keep reading for expert tips from the team at The Bug Man.
+To learn which of these two insects you’re dealing with in your Central TN home or business, keep reading for expert tips from the team at The Bug Man.

 What is a Carpet Beetle?